 - 1. Transportation services are a privilege and inappropriate conduct can result in a loss of that privilege. - 2.
 Bus drivers are in charge of their buses at all times.
 Students will respectfully follow the directions of the bus driver and behave in a responsible manner which demonstrates respect for property and consideration for others while riding the bus. - 3.
 Transportation is available to all Hoover City students who live beyond the legally prescribed two (2) mile walking distance from their zoned school or those students with authorized exception; therefore only students authorized to ride the bus should do so.
 Students found to be riding the bus without authorization are in defiance of authority and will be disciplined accordingly. - 4.
 Students are assigned to a particular school bus by the appropriate transportation personnel.
-Students are not permitted to ride any bus other than their regularly assigned bus without written permission from a school administrator in coordination with the Transportation Department.
-Students found to be riding the bus without authorization are in defiance of authority and will be disciplined accordingly. - 5.
-There will be no transportation provided for students wishing to go to another address except upon written request by the student's parent/guardian and specific written permission from a school administrator in coordination with the Transportation Department.
-This special authorization only covers students authorized to ride a bus and will not displace any other student from their assigned bus. - 6.
+Students are not permitted to ride any bus other than their regularly assigned bus.
+Students found to be riding the bus without authorization are in defiance of authority and will be disciplined accordingly.

+- 5. There will be no transportation provided for students wishing to go to another address other than their assigned bus stop. - 6.
 The location of all bus stops will be determined at the discretion of the Transportation Department.
 All requests for a new/change bus stop location must be made to the Transportation Department. - 7.
 Only students living along a bus route will be assigned to the bus serving that route. - 8.
 Transportation is not provided for in-district or out-of-district transfer students. - 9.
-Video cameras are placed on all school buses as a tool for school personnel to monitor behavior, and shall not limit the bus driver's authority or the discretion of school officials in implementing and enforcing the provisions of the Code of Student Conduct.

-10. Any carry-on equipment (i.e., book bags, band instruments or uniforms, sports equipment or bags, science projects, school fundraiser items, personal items, etc.) must be held by the student owner or safely placed under the student's seat and must not interfere with either the seating or the safety of other students on the bus (i.e., block any emergency exits).
+Video cameras are placed on all school buses as a tool for school personnel to monitor behavior, and shall not limit the bus driver's authority or the discretion of school officials in implementing and enforcing the provisions of the Code of Student Conduct. - 10.
+Any carry-on equipment (e.g., book bags, band instruments or uniforms, sports equipment or bags, science projects, school fundraiser items, personal items, etc.) must be held by the student owner or safely placed under the student's seat and must not interfere with either the seating or the safety of other students on the bus (i.e., block any emergency exits).